-Unfortunately I didn’t get to explore anywhere near as much of Indonesia as I would have liked, but this just gives me a great excuse to go back.
+Unfortunately, I didn’t get to explore anywhere near as much of Indonesia as I would have liked, but this just gives me a great excuse to go back.
 I followed the typical backpacker trail to the wonderful Gili Islands off the coast of Lombok, and I followed two friends to the perfect Nusa Lembongan off the coast of Bali.
 Two destinations I would highly recommend.

-I stayed at a place called Rudy’s on Gili T, my own bungalow and a horde of ants for a good price, we ended up moving to a much nicer place called Pesona with fantastic free breakfast.
+I stayed at a place called Rudy’s on Gili T, my own bungalow and a horde of ants for a good price, but we ended up moving to a much nicer place called Pesona with fantastic free breakfast.
 There are plenty of options here depending on your budget, from cheap beach shacks to luxury resorts.
-The food is great and the nightlife is relaxed, but can get out of hand on special occasions.
+The food is great and the nightlife is relaxed but can get out of hand on special occasions.
 The island is small enough to explore on foot in a short time, and the beaches are lovely.

 Getting here from Kuta is easy, simply catch a bus to Sanur and catch a boat to Jungkut Batu, the best place on the island for accommodation and restaurants.
 You can catch a sketchy local boat for the cheapest option, the more touristy “local” boat with Perama costs a bit more, or the fast boats – the most expensive but nicest/fastest/safest option, but where’s the fun in that?
-I would recommend the second option, it’s much cheaper, more fun and only takes an hour.
+I would recommend the second option, it’s much cheaper, more fun, and only takes an hour.